FixTweet/FxTwitter/README.md

 There's a few supported ways to do this:

 - Add `d.` or `dl.` before the domain (so, `d.twittpr.com` or `dl.pxtwitter.com`)
-- Add `.mp4` to the end of videos or `.jpg` to the end of photos, after the tweet ID
+- Add `.mp4` to the end of videos or `.jpg` to the end of images, after the tweet ID
 - Add `/dl` or `/dir` between the domain and the username

 Examples from above: